What is Pilates

 What to expect.

 At The Thornbury Clinic we believe that Pilates should be instructed in an intimate environment where the instructor has the time to go round to every individual in the class.
 This enables the instructor to offer feedback, corrections and slight tweaks to the programme to tailor to your individual needs.
-Due to this you will find our classes have a maximum of 4 people in a class and are all taught in a specialist Pilates, Yoga and physiotherapy rehab studio.
+Due to this we offer hands on 121 pilates classes with our Senior Physiotherapist and Pilates instructor Sarah that are taught in a specialist Pilates, Yoga and physiotherapy rehab studio.

 What techiques will be used?

-Pilates workouts are mat-based and the small class sizes at The Thornbury Clinic, allow exercises to be tailored to your individual needs.
-With only 4 people in a class you are guaranteed hands on correction as well as a relaxed and personal environment to practise in.
+Pilates workouts are mat-based and the 121 classes at The Thornbury Clinic, allow exercises to be tailored to your individual needs.
+With a bespoke 121 class you are guaranteed hands on correction as well as a relaxed and personal environment to practise in.
 It can be easy to perform the exercises incorrectly, which is why it is important to have an attentive, knowledgeable teacher to ensure correct form.
 Sarah completed her teacher training with the Australian Physiotherapy and Pilates Institute (APPI), world leading provider of Pilates treatment and education, with a significant focus on rehabilitation based programmes

 Who is it for?